What are the penalties for driving without insurance?

 How do the police know if you’re uninsured?

-The police can check if a car is insured by looking at the Motor Insurance Database (MID).
-This lists insured cars in the UK and information can be accessed by the police.
+By looking at the Motor Insurance Database (MID), which lists insured cars in the UK

-They can also use Automatic Number Plate Recognition (ANPR) cameras so automatically check for insured vehicles.
+By using Automatic Number Plate Recognition (ANPR) cameras to automatically check for insured vehicles

 What should I do if I’m in an accident with an uninsured driver?